 - 2 tablespoons chopped fresh herbs of choice

-- 30 grams (1 ounce) sprouted flaxseed (replace with 1/2 medium avocado for AIP)
+- 30 grams (1 ounce) sprouted flaxseed (replace with 1/2 medium avocado for elimination diet and AIP)

 - ½ teaspoon garlic powder